AP Comparative Government Score Calculator 2026

 0 to 20 points across 4 FRQs (decimals accepted for partial credit)

-Disclaimer: This AP Comparative Government score calculator is an unofficial estimate and is not affiliated with the College Board.
+Disclaimer: This AP Comparative Government score calculator is an unofficial estimate and is not affiliated with, endorsed by, or approved by College Board or the AP Program.
 Actual AP score conversions may vary by year and exam form.
+AP, Advanced Placement, and related marks belong to College Board.

 AP Comparative Government Exam Structure